cahue129/COMP_232_CI_LISP/README.md

 	* Summarize what has been done so far.
 Specify which tasks have been completed so far.
 * Sample Runs
 	* Sample runs should **all** come from the most recent implementation.
 Sample runs which were done to test previous tasks should be **done again** with the new implementation.
+	* You'll save a lot of time here if you save all of your test inputs for each task in the `inputs` folder and keep them organized!
 	* Sample runs should be organized by task; there should be sample runs showing that everything in task 1 still works in the up-to-date implementation, and so on up through the most recent task.
 * Known Bugs
 	* If anything is not functioning to specification, you are responsible enough for testing enough to recognize that this is the case and **fix it**.
 If you give up on fixing something, you are required to list it here.